Connecting with Teens through Shared Journaling

 Children and an adult sit together on the floor with open books and papers, working on activities in a bright room with natural light coming through a window.

-1. Blocked care is a stress response, not a character flaw 2.
-Chronic stress can shut down connection and compassion 3.
-Small daily joys can help restore margin and reconnect your heart.
+1. Blocked care is a stress response, not a character flaw.
+2. Chronic stress can shut down connection and compassion.
+3. Small daily joys can help restore margin and reconnect your heart.
 This blog is part of our “Rewiring Connection: The Science of Blocked Care” Training.
 If you would like to learn more about this training or […]

-Starting Small The Power of Tolerable Connection in Parenting
+Starting Small: The Power of Tolerable Connection in Parenting

 Two individuals sit on a yoga mat in a living room, practicing a seated meditation pose with legs crossed.
 A couch, pillows, dumbbells, and a water bottle are visible in the background.